fbezdeka/DocFix/README.md

 ## License

-The RESTlight framework is released under the LGPL License (Lesser GNU Public License).
+DocFix is released under the LGPL License (Lesser GNU Public License).
 See `LICENSE` for details.